ultimatemovers/omnia/about.md

   of our favourite suppliers include:'
 projects:
 - title: Yugen Tea Bar
-  text: Yugen Tea Bar has perfected tea to an art.
-Its collection, curated by tea
+  text: Yugen Tea Bar showcases the art of tea, its history, cultivation, and rich
-    sommelier Thibaut Chuzeville, features over forty specialty teas from ten different countries.
-Staff will help you select the perfect blend and complement your aromatic cup with a decadent pastry by John Demetrios.
-This intimate space with an intriguing interior and stylish retail assortment, sets the perfect scene for an immersive journey of the senses.
+    culture.
+Let tea sommelier Thibaut Chuzeville take you on a journey with over 40 speciality teas from 10 different countries.
+Choose from internationally inspired pastries, chocolates, and desserts crafted to match the profile of each cup.
+A calming, immersive destination to enjoy a perfectly brewed tea.
   img: "/assets/images/reward4.jpg"
 - title: Yugen
   text: An exciting  subterranean space that welcomes patrons for amazing dishes,